vtex-apps/breadcrumb/docs/README.md

 categories = ['eletronics', 'eletronics-computers']
 ```

-## The `breadcrumb.search` block

-The `breadcrumb.search` block is specific for the Breadcrumb inside the search result page.
-You can add this block to the Product and Search template as the example below:
+3. Add the `breadcrumb.search` block to the Search template.
+For example:

 ```
  "breadcrumb.search": {